Nickq20/Computing_Project-I/README.md

-# Computing_Project-I
+# Computing_Project-I Original finished code
-For the collaborative effort of completing our uni computing project
+This contains the code i showed to the group on Monday (19th Nov)